-We also continue to work with our development partner, Galephar, on a number of interesting projects including a drug for severe hand eczema, for the U.S. market.
-Cipher and Galephar are working closely on the development of this program.
-Cipher and Galephar are continuing to evaluate the FDA comments and modify the development program accordingly.
-Additional clarification questions were sent to the FDA in February 2021.
+The Lucy portfolio is a collaboration with our development partner, Galephar, on a number of interesting projects including a drug for severe hand eczema, for the U.S. market.
+In 2021, Cipher decided not to continue its collaboration with Galephar on the severe hand eczema development program.